clowder-framework/extractors-archival/archival-disk/README.md

 | `--archive-source <value>`  | `/home/clowder/data/uploads/` |  The path on disk where Clowder stores its file bytes                              |
 | `--archive-target <value>`  | `/home/clowder/data/archive/` |  The path on disk where file bytes should be archived                              |

+NOTE: MOUNTED_PATHS configuration is currently required without modifications to the Python code, since we require direct write access to the data directory.
+This prevents us from needing to download the file to archive or unarchive it.
+See [Mounted Paths](https://opensource.ncsa.illinois.edu/confluence/display/CATS/Advanced+Configuration+Options#AdvancedConfigurationOptions-MountedPaths) for notes about configuring the `MOUNTED_PATHS` environment variable.

 ## Modes of Operation: Proof-of-Concept